screensy/screensy/README.md

     The command will ask you for a password and will then give you a hash.
 Make sure to copy this hash, because you need it in the next step.

-3. Uncomment (remove the hashtags before) the following lines in the Caddyfile, and replace the username and hash.
+3. Uncomment the following lines in the Caddyfile, and replace the username and hash.

         basicauth {
             <username> <hash>